ivanov/vim-ipython/README.rst

   monitor_subchannel = True   # update vim-ipython 'shell' on every send? run_flags= "-i"             # flags to for IPython's run magic when using <F5>

+In your own ``.vimrc``, if you don't like the mappings provided by default, you can define a variable ``let g:ipy_perform_mappings=0`` which will prevent vim-ipython from defining any of the default mappings.

 ---------------
 Current issues:
 ---------------